Leak Detection Advice

 |Gallon in 24 Hours (GPD)

 Detecting Leaks Around the House:

 - Check the Garden: Look at hoses, faucets, and drip irrigation systems.

 - Check the line running from the meter to the house: While this may sound difficult.
 However, it may save you money if you locate the leak for the plumber.

-- Check the toilet for leaks: Check the toilet for leaks by removing the top off the tank and listening very closely.
-If you hear any hissing at all, try to locate where it is coming from.
-If you locate the area where the leak is coming from, assess it and determine if you can fix it.
-If you can't, then call a plumber.
-You can also add food coloring to the tank and if it leaks out into the bowl it usually will be an indication to change out the flapper.
+- Check the toilet for leaks: By removing the top off the tank and listening very closely.
+If you hear any hissing at all, try to locate where it is coming from; this is usually an indication that the ball cock assembly needs to be replaced.
+To correct this turn off the water to the toilet via the cut-off valve typically located under the tank on the wall.
+Drain the tank, remove the hose attached to the ball cock assembly under the tank and remove assembly.
+Repeat steps in a decending order to install new assembly; making sure water level is not to high on fill pipe.
+You can also add food coloring to the tank and if it leaks into the bowl this is usually an indication to change out the flapper.
 You can also check the tank water level in comparison to the filler pipe.
 If the water level is close to the top rim of this pipe any vibration can potentially cause the toilet to run unnecessarily.
 To correct this adjust the ball cock lower in the tank an upon flushing it will lower the tank water level.